gragra33/Blazing.Mvvm/src/samples/ParameterResolution.Sample.Wasm/README.md

 # Parameter Resolution Sample (WASM)

-This sample project demonstrates the **Parameter Resolution** feature in Blazing.Mvvm with interactive commands.
+This sample project demonstrates the **Parameter Resolution** feature in Blazing.Mvvm with interactive commands and MVVM navigation.

 ## What is Parameter Resolution?